AxsPlayer/Project_Multiple-Spider/README.md

 ## Usage.
 #### STEP1

-For using this web spider, you should firstly write all the configuration into config/spider.conf.
+For using this web spider, you should firstly write all the configuration into spider.conf.
 The configuration in 'spider.conf' supported by now includes:

     [spider]: Section Header.
 Eg. [spider]